 Her subsequent op-ed in the NY Times outlines some real challenges associated with this demographic shift, but it would seem more helpful to anticipate, and perhaps plan for a different type of workforce rather than call for a return to the days of medicine as a male-dominated profession.

 As a male medical graduate who has left the profession completely (what would she think of me?), I may be sticking my neck out here but I think that she misses some key points regarding the positive aspects of the feminization of the medical workforce.
 Leaving aside the work/life balance choice issue (after all no-one is forced to go to medical school), how might the public interest be better served by the presence of more women in medicine with all their flexible work demands?

 - Flexible workforces make better workers – yes, even in medicine.
-People who have broader life experience make better doctors.
-Parenthood in particular is an excellent teacher of patience, stamina, time-management, multi-tasking etc. – all skills that doctors need.
+People who have a broader life experience make better doctors.
+Parenthood, in particular, is an excellent teacher of patience, stamina, time-management, multi-tasking, etc. – all skills that doctors need.